haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ## Conclusions

-We have demonstrated the usage of HADDOCK3 in an antibody-antigen docking scenario making use of the paratope information on the antibody side (i.e. no prior experimental information, but computational predictions) and a NMR-mapped epitope for the antigen.
+We have demonstrated the usage of HADDOCK3 in an antibody-antigen docking scenario making use of the paratope information on the antibody side (i.e. no prior experimental information, but computational predictions) and an NMR-mapped epitope for the antigen.
-Compared to the static HADDOCK2.X workflow, the modularity and flexibility of HADDOCK3 allows to customise the docking protocols and to run a deeper analysis of the results.
+Compared to the static HADDOCK2.X workflow, the modularity and flexibility of HADDOCK3 allow to customise the docking protocols and to run a deeper analysis of the results.
-While HADDOCK3 is still very much work in progress, its intrinsic flexibility can be used to improve the performance of antibody-antigen modelling compared to the results we presented in our
+While HADDOCK3 is still very much a work in progress, its intrinsic flexibility can be used to improve the performance of antibody-antigen modelling compared to the results we presented in our
 [Structure 2020](https://doi.org/10.1016/j.str.2019.10.011){:target="_blank"} article and in the [related HADDOCK2.4 tutorial](/education/HADDOCK24/HADDOCK24-antibody-antigen){:target="_blank"}.